AaronKutch/awint/README.md

    numerical value.
 - Add a `const` Karatsuba algorithm to multiplication if possible, or add a `fast_mul` function to `awint_ext`
+- Better string serialization and deserialization performance.
+Most basic numerical functions are well optimized, but the serialization performance is currently very bad compared to what is possible.
 - Add custom allocator parameter to `ExtAwi`
-- Rewrite the parsing behind `awint_macros` to use `syn` (so that things like comments can be inserted into the macros) and make a smarter code generation function.
+- Rewrite the parsing behind `awint_macros` to use `syn` (so that things like comments can be inserted into the macros) and refactor the code generation function.
 - Certain formatting and serialization trait impls need more work.
 - Make the crates compile on stable.
 Almost every unstable feature used by these crates is some kind of `const` feature, and will hopefully be stabilized soon.